[Exclusive] Russia's 'Night Wolves' biker gang to face EU ban

 In economic measures, the EU is preparing "to prohibit the direct or indirect import, purchase or transfer of gold, which constitutes Russia's most significant export after energy".

-It is also tweaking its previous measures to make clear that shipping firms bringing food or fertiliser from Russia to starving markets will not be penalised.
+It is also tweaking its previous measures to make clear shipping firms bringing food from Russia to starving markets will not be penalised.

 The EU is planning to introduce derogations to "the asset freeze and the prohibition to make funds and economic resources available to designated banks" to "avoid disruptions in the payments channels for agricultural products".

-The EU "is committed to avoiding all measures which might lead to food insecurity around the globe" and none of its sanctions cover "in any way the trade in agricultural and food products, including wheat and fertilisers, between third countries and Russia," its sanctions bill said.
+The EU "is committed to avoiding all measures which might lead to food insecurity around the globe" and none of its sanctions cover "trade in agricultural and food products, including wheat and fertilisers, between third countries and Russia," its sanctions bill said.

 The same goes for medical and pharmaceutical products, it added.

-But at the same time, Europe is tightening up sanctions implementation.
+But Europe is also tightening up sanctions implementation.

 EU states will have to report to the European Commission which assets they have discovered and frozen six weeks after a new individual or entity is listed, for instance.